projectcalico/calico/getting-started/kubernetes/microk8s.md

 - Make sure you have a linux host that meets the following requirements:
   - 4GB RAM
   - 20GB free disk space
-  - Ubuntu 20.04 LTS, 18.04 LTS or 16.04 LTS (or an operating system with the support of `snapd`)
+  - Ubuntu 20.04 LTS, 18.04 LTS or 16.04 LTS (or anotherr operating system that supports `snapd`)

 ### How to

-1. Initialize the master using the following command.
+1. Initialize the node using the following command.

-   > **Note**: MicroK8s uses {% include open-new-window.html text='snap' url='https://snapcraft.io/docs/snapcraft-overview' %} bundle to publish its releases, since snap enviroment uses different folder paths
-   > it is not possible to install {{site.prodname}} using manifest or operator.
-   >
-   > If you like to learn more about MicroK8s paths {% include open-new-window.html text='click here.' url='https://github.com/ubuntu/microk8s/blob/master/docs/build.md#assembling-the-calico-cni-manifest' %}
-   {: .alert .alert-info }

    ```
    snap install microk8s --classic --channel=edge/ha-preview
    ```

 1. Enable dns services.

+   ```
+   microk8s enable dns
+   ```
    > **Note**: DNS service is not required.
 However, it is recommended to enable this feature.
    {: .alert .alert-info}

-   ```
-   microk8s enable dns
-   ```

 1. Check your cluster status